duddlshin/duddlshin.github.io/_pages/about.md

 ## **News**

-**November 2025** — I presented a talk at the 78th meeting of APS DFD in Houston, TX.
+**November 2025** — I presented a talk at the 78th meeting of APS DFD in Houston, TX.<br>
-**November 2025** — Our paper was published in [Boundary-Layer Meteorology](https://doi.org/10.1007/s10546-025-00945-6).
+**November 2025** — Our paper was published in [Boundary-Layer Meteorology](https://doi.org/10.1007/s10546-025-00945-6).<br>
-**November 2025** — Our paper was published in [Boundary-Layer Meteorology](https://doi.org/10.1007/s10546-025-00934-9).
+**November 2025** — Our paper was published in [Boundary-Layer Meteorology](https://doi.org/10.1007/s10546-025-00934-9).<br>
-**June 2025** — I was awarded 1st Place Best Student Oral Presentation by the American Meteorological Society for my talk at the 25th Symposium on Boundary Layers and Turbulence in Torino, Italy.
+**June 2025** — I was awarded 1st Place Best Student Oral Presentation by the American Meteorological Society for my talk at the 25th Symposium on Boundary Layers and Turbulence in Torino, Italy.<br>
-**February 2025** - I presented a poster with Dr. Baris Kale at the 2025 CEE Annual Research Day.
+**February 2025** - I presented a poster with Dr. Baris Kale at the 2025 CEE Annual Research Day.<br>
-**February 2025** - I became a student member of the Committee on Boundary Layers and Turbulence, American Meteorological Society.
+**February 2025** - I became a student member of the Committee on Boundary Layers and Turbulence, American Meteorological Society.<br>
-**December 2024** — Our report was published in Proceedings of the Summer Program, Center for Turbulence Research, Stanford University.
+**December 2024** — Our report was published in Proceedings of the Summer Program, Center for Turbulence Research, Stanford University.<br>
-**December 2024** — I presented a talk at the AGU24 Annual Meeting in Washington, D.C.
+**December 2024** — I presented a talk at the AGU24 Annual Meeting in Washington, D.C.<br>
-**November 2024** — I presented an invited talk at the 77th meeting of APS DFD in Salt Lake City, UT.
+**November 2024** — I presented an invited talk at the 77th meeting of APS DFD in Salt Lake City, UT.<br>
-**August 2024** - I presented a poster at the KSEA Scientists and Engineers Early Career Development (SEED 2024) program.
+**August 2024** - I presented a poster at the KSEA Scientists and Engineers Early Career Development (SEED 2024) program.<br>
-**July 2024** — I participated in the Center for Turbulence Research Summer Program 2024.
+**July 2024** — I participated in the Center for Turbulence Research Summer Program 2024.<br>
-**April 2024** - I passed my General Exam Part 2 and advanced to PhD candidacy.
+**April 2024** - I passed my General Exam Part 2 and advanced to PhD candidacy.<br>
-**March 2024** - I served as panel director for the panel "Winds of change in offshore landscape" at the MIT Energy Conference.
+**March 2024** - I served as panel director for the panel "Winds of change in offshore landscape" at the MIT Energy Conference.<br>
-**February 2024** - I presented a poster at the 2024 CEE Annual Research Day.
+**February 2024** - I presented a poster at the 2024 CEE Annual Research Day.<br>
-**January 2024** - I successfully completed the Grad Teaching Development Tracks (equivalent to Kaufman Teaching Certificate Program) by the MIT Teaching + Learning Lab.
+**January 2024** - I successfully completed the Grad Teaching Development Tracks (equivalent to Kaufman Teaching Certificate Program) by the MIT Teaching + Learning Lab.<br>
-**November 2023** — I presented my first talk at the 76th meeting of APS DFD in Washington, D.C.
+**November 2023** — I presented my first talk at the 76th meeting of APS DFD in Washington, D.C.<br>
-**June 2023** - I received the 2023-2024 CEE MathWorks Fellowship.
+**June 2023** - I received the 2023-2024 CEE MathWorks Fellowship.<br>
-**May 2023** - I participated virtually in the von Karman Institute Lecture Series on CFD for Atmospheric Flows and Wind Engineering.
+**May 2023** - I participated virtually in the von Karman Institute Lecture Series on CFD for Atmospheric Flows and Wind Engineering.<br>
 **September 2022** — I graduated from Yonsei University with a bachelor's degree in Mechanical Engineering.